visgl/deck.gl/docs/api-reference/aggregation-layers/hexagon-layer.md

 * Default: `null`

-After data points are aggregated into bins, this accessor is called on each bin to get the value that its color is based on.
+After data objects are aggregated into bins, this accessor is called on each bin to get the value that its color is based on.
 If supplied, this will override the effect of `getColorWeight` and `colorAggregation` props.

 Arguments: